EFFICACY

 §Treatment initiation on Day 1.4

-Ab+=antibody positive; AChR=acetylcholine receptor; CI=confidence interval; gMG=generalized myasthenia gravis; IgG=immunoglobulin G; LS=least squares; MG-ADL=Myasthenia Gravis Activities of Daily Living; MG=myasthenia gravis; MGFA=Myasthenia Gravis Foundation of America; MGSPRO=Myasthenia Gravis Symptoms Patient-Reported Outcome; MuSK=muscle-specific tyrosine kinase; SE=standard error.
+Ab+=antibody positive; AChR=acetylcholine receptor; CI=confidence interval; gMG=generalized myasthenia gravis; IgG=immunoglobulin G; MG-ADL=Myasthenia Gravis Activities of Daily Living; MG=myasthenia gravis; MGFA=Myasthenia Gravis Foundation of America; MGSPRO=Myasthenia Gravis Symptoms Patient-Reported Outcome; MuSK=muscle-specific tyrosine kinase; SE=standard error.

 References: